HeardLibrary/digital-scholarship/manage/control/github/pages-remotes.md

 <img src="../images-pages/midnight_skin.png" alt="Hamilton midnight skin" style="border:1px solid black">

 According to the instructions on the GitHub site, you can change the skin by creating a copy of an existing skin under a different name and then changing colors as desired.
-I created a directory called `skins`, downloaded the `midnight` skin, and changed its name to `pinky.scss`.
+I created a directory called `skins` in the path `/docs/_sass/hamilton/skins/`, downloaded the `midnight` skin, and changed its name to `pinky.scss`.

 <img src="../images-pages/skins_path.png" alt="path to skins directory" style="border:1px solid black">